martinklepsch/martinklepsch.org/src/content/posts/2025-02-26-llm-web-ui-a-browser-interface-for-llm-conversations.md

 title: "llm-web-ui: A Browser Interface for LLM Conversations"
 uuid: 8f2a9c14-d5e7-4b3c-9a8f-e7d6c2f5a3b1
 og-image: /images/selfies/5.jpg
-slug: llm-web-ui-browser-interface-llm-conversations
+slug: llm-web-ui
 ---

-After spending considerable time with Simon Willison's excellent [`llm` CLI tool](https://llm.datasette.io/), I found myself wanting a more visual way to browse through my conversation history.
-The CLI is great for quick interactions, but when you're working with multiple conversations or trying to find that one brilliant response from last week, scrolling through terminal output isn't ideal.
+After using Simon Willison's excellent [`llm` CLI tool](https://llm.datasette.io/) for a while, I found myself wanting a better way to browse through my conversation history.
+Terminal output is great for quick interactions, but finding that brilliant response from last week can be challenging.

-That's why I built [`llm-web-ui`](https://github.com/martinklepsch/llm-web-ui) - a simple web interface that makes browsing your LLM conversations much more pleasant.
+That's why I built `llm-web-ui` - a simple browser interface for your LLM conversations.

 ## What is llm-web-ui?

 `llm-web-ui` is a lightweight web interface that reads the conversation logs created by the `llm` CLI tool and presents them in a browser-friendly format.
-It's designed to complement the CLI experience, not replace it.

-With a single command, you can launch a local web server that gives you:
+Launch it with a single command:

 ```bash
 npx llm-web-ui "$(llm logs path)"